cwqt/site/posts/_posts/2019-07-29-automating-plant-care.md

 ---
 layout: post
-title: Saving plants from death with Flask and React+Redux
+title: Automating plant care with React and Flask
 date: 2019-07-29 11:47am
 ---

 <img src="https://ftp.cass.si/2QjNxADMwA.jpeg" class="fr"/>

-_My plants keep dying_ - this is an issue.

-I will solve it... with code!

-I'm writing this because it covers a faiiiirly large breadth of topics, hardware, software, devops etc.
+_My plants keep dying_, I don't water them as much as I should.

+So instead of being a normal human being and keeping to a schedule of watering my plants (or literally just looking at the plant to see if it needs watering), I'll spend an inordinate amount of time creating a system to remind me to water my plants, as well as keeping me posted on telemetry that I don't especially care about. […](https://xkcd.com/1319/)

-I've been wanting to learn Redux for a while now but never really had a oppurtunity to do so, simply because the applications I make are often small and I never seem to come across the whole "state bubbling" problem that a lot of people quote as their reason to integrate Redux.
+Moving on...
+I've been wanting to learn [Redux](https://redux.js.org) for a while now but never really had a oppurtunity to do so, simply because the applications I make are often small and I never seem to come across the whole "state bubbling" problem that a lot of people quote as their reason to integrate Redux.

 I'm well aware this project could've been done without Redux, but I figure starting small is a way better to learn the concepts that can be used for bigger things later on.